 “Annabelle Lee O’Connor,” Theodore’s mouth curled up at the name.
 “Mama named me after her favorite Edgar Allen Poe poem.”

 “How wonderful!”
 Catrina gasped, and Theodore felt himself being crushed in another hug.
 “I’m quite positive the name suits you.”

 Theodore raised an eyebrow, as he stood, and followed his new mother out of the room.
 Had she even read the poem?
 The poor, beautiful woman died at the end and was buried by the sea.
 The poem was more fitting for his mama than for him.
-His poor, beautiful mama who loved poetry and the latest fashion had led a horrible life, yet still walked around Brooklyn with a smile upon her face after the incident.
+His poor, beautiful mama who loved poetry and the latest fashion had led a horrible life, yet still walked around Brooklyn with a smile on her face after the incident.

-Their poor, beautiful mama, who owned only two ancient, faded dresses, a shawl and a tattered nightgown, could recite Irish fairy tales by the candle light.
-Her callused hands would brush out the twin’s hair every morning, as she sang in an angelic voice, had succumbed to tuberculosis and was buried in a pauper’s grave beside the Brooklyn Bridge.
+Their poor, beautiful mama, who owned only two ancient, faded dresses, a shawl, and a tattered nightgown, could recite Irish fairy tales by the candlelight.
+Her callused hands would brush out the twin’s hair every morning, as she sang in an angelic voice, had succumbed to tuberculosis, and was buried in a pauper’s grave beside the Brooklyn Bridge.
 How fitting.
 After their trip to New York in a few days, they would never see her grave again.